Boards & Commissions

 Liaison: Executive Director, Belton Economic Development Corporation

-The Buildings and Standards Commission considers appeals related to the repair, vacation or demolition of any building or portion thereof.
-This board meets as needed, and its five members (and four alternates) are appointed by the City Council.
-To be considered for appointment to the Building and Standards Commission, applicants must 18 or older.
-Appeals may be presented to District Court.
+The Building and Standards Commission has the power and duty to authorize an appeal of a decision of the Building Official with respect to the repair, vacation or demolition of any building or any portion thereof.
+This board meets when needed, and its five members (and four alternates) are appointed by the City Council.
+Applicants must be 18 years of age or older and a resident of Belton.
+Appeals of decisions may be presented to District Court.

 Staff Liaison: Building Official